-The term telestroke, first used in a 1999 article in the American Heart Association (AHA) Journals, refers to the use of telemedicine technology in the treatment of strokes, the third leading cause of death in the United
+The term telestroke, used in a 1999 article in the American Heart Association (AHA) Journals, refers to the use of telemedicine technology in the treatment of strokes, the third leading cause of death in the United States.
+These services are increasingly valuable to small, often rural community hospitals that do not have a neurologist on-site 24 hours a day, seven days a week.

 - Why are telestroke services important?